kdahlquist/GRNmap/README.md

 For documentation on how to format the input workbooks and how to interpret the output workbooks, please see the [GRNmap Documentation page](http://kdahlquist.github.io/GRNmap/documentation.html) or [wiki](https://github.com/kdahlquist/GRNmap/wiki).

 ### Quick Guide to Getting Started with a Demo Workbook

 #### Running GRNmap from Code

+1. Download the GRNmap code zipped archive and extract.
+2. Launch MATLAB version R2014b and open the file "GRNmap-<version>\matlab\GRNmodel.m".
+3. Run GRNmodel.m.
+4. When prompted by the Open dialog, select an input Excel workbook.
+Demo files are found in the "GRNmap-<version>\test\_files\data_samples" directory.
+ * The filenames specify whether the production function used is sigmoidal (Sigmoid) or Michelis-Menten (MM), whether parameter estimation followed by a forward simulation will take place (estimation) or just a forward simulation (forward), and whether the workbook is an input or output sample.
+For example, the file 21-genes\_50-edges\_Dahlquist-data\_Sigmoid\_estimation.xlsx estimates parameters for a 21-gene, 50-edge network using a sigmoidal production function.
+ * GRNmap will display an optimization diagnostics figure when the estimation is running, updating every 100 iterations.
+5. When the estimation (or forward simulation) is complete, GRNmap will display expression plots for all genes in the network which compares the experimental data to the simulated data.
+Microsoft Excel (.xlsx) and MATLAB (.mat) output files will be automatically generated and saved in the same directory as the input file.
+If the option "make\_graphs=1" in the optimization\_parameters worksheet, .jpg files of each expression plot will also be automatically saved.

 #### Installing and Running the GRNmap Executable